Mahomes has TD, safety Reid kicks PAT, Chiefs lose to Bears - WHIZ News

 The game was the first for Chicago’s Matt Eberflus as a head coach.
 It also marked the return to Soldier Field for predecessor Matt Nagy, now the Chiefs’ quarterbacks coach.
 He was fired in January after leading the Bears to a 34-31 record in four seasons, then reunited with Andy Reid after previously working for him in Philadelphia and Kansas City.

 Chiefs safety Justin Reid showed he could be an emergency kicker, nailing an extra point after Justin Watson caught a 22-yard touchdown from Shane Buechele in the closing seconds of the first half.
-Reid, who made a 65-yard field goal in a training camp practice, sent the kick right down the middle to make it 14-0.
+Reid, who made a 65-yard field goal in a training camp practice, sent the kick right through the middle of the uprights to make it 14-0.

+Reid said the coaches told him he might get an opportunity if he looked good practicing kicks during warmups.

+“Pregame went pretty well, and I got the opportunity and it went down the middle,” he said.
+“That was awesome.”

-Mahomes had no trouble playing on a chopped-up field.
+Mahomes had no trouble playing on a chopped-up field that drew heavy criticism from the president of the NFL Players Association.
 He also picked apart a defense missing its two best players, with linebacker Roquan Smith in a contract standoff and the Bears holding out star pass rusher Robert Quinn.

 Mahomes was 6 of 7 passing on a 72-yard drive after Chicago went three-and-out on the game’s first possession.
-The four-time Pro Bowler dumped the ball off to Blake Bell for a 5-yard TD, capping an 11-play possession — then called it a day.
+The completions were to six different receivers, which could be more of the norm after the Chiefs traded Tyreek Hill to Miami.
+Mahomes dumped the ball off to Blake Bell for a 5-yard TD, capping an 11-play possession — then called it a day.

+“I think it’s gonna come from everywhere this year,” he said.
+“It’s gonna be hard for teams to game-plan against. … I think the guys have kind of embraced that.”

 Chicago’s Justin Fields, trying to build on a shaky rookie season, was 4 of 7 for 48 yards.
 He played three possessions before veteran Trevor Siemian replaced him.